-🍁A story about how my credit card was stopped in Canada and I almost got scammed🍁
+🍁My credit card was blocked and I almost got scammed in Canada🍁

 Hello.

-It's April.
-I like spring because new people join and the environment changes.
+It's April!
+I like spring because the environment changes with new people joining.

 In 2024, Beyond will welcome 15 new graduates, and I'm excited to see what it will be like.

-At the end of this month, the members currently stationed in Canada will be returning, and other members will be sent out, so I'm personally looking forward to the personnel changes.
+At the end of this month, the members currently on assignment in Canada will be returning, and other members will be going on assignment soon, so I'm personally looking forward to the personnel changes.

-I myself was on a three-month business trip to an office in Canada until the end of October last year, and I had a very enjoyable time.
+I myself was on a three-month business trip to our Canadian office until the end of October last year, and I had a very enjoyable time.

 However, the reality is that after spending three months there, it's not all fun and games